benapetr/programming-guidelines/README.md

 Nobody cares about your code if it's not documented.

 Every documentation needs to contain examples.
 If it doesn't contain examples, it's not a documentation, it's garbage.

+# Testing and optimization
+* Test your code before you commit it
+* Try to run (or even better - develop) your software using very slow old computery, with slow CPU and little RAM.
+That's what most of the planet has.
+Users have worse computers than programmers.
+If your software run slow on that kind of computer, people will hate it.
+Optimize for average hardware.